SergioCoboLopez/Workshop_ESA/GoldSim_Models/README.md

 ## WHAT
-This folder contains basic scripts and executable files.
+This folder contains basic models and examples for GoldSim.
+These models were discussed at the ESA Annual Meeting of 2023.